Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Introduction

 Building upon the intriguing perspectives in \cite{ibrahim2019cell}, we take a step further and consider the following problem: If the acquired views are mixtures of shared and view-specific components distorted by {\it unknown nonlinear functions}, is it still possible to extract the same shared information as in the linear case?
-This problem is well-motivated, since a large variety of acquired real data are subject to \textit{unknown} nonlinear distortions, due to various reasons such as limited sensor dynamic range, modeling error, and non-additive noise.
+This problem is well-motivated, since a large variety of acquired real data are subject to \textit{unknown} nonlinear distortion effects. {For example, in array processing, satellite and microwave communications, and biological signal processing, nonlinear distortions often happen; see the discussion in \cite{taleb1999source,jutten2004advances,Common2010} and the references therein.}

-However, taking into consideration of unknown nonlinear distortions makes the problem of interest much more challenging---both in theory and practice.
+However, taking into consideration unknown nonlinear distortions makes the problem of interest much more challenging---both in theory and practice.
 Nonlinearity removal from mixture models was considered under some limited cases, which are mostly single-view analysis problems.
 Some notable ones are 1) \textit{nonlinear independent component analysis} (nICA)\cite{hyvarinen1999nonlinear,hyvarinen2016unsupervised,taleb1999source,achard2005identifiability,oja1997nonlinear}, where the components of interest are statistically independent random processes, and 2) \textit{nonlinear mixture learning} (NML) \cite{yang2019learning}, where the sought latent components reside in a confined manifold, i.e., the probability simplex.
 In both cases, the assumptions on the components of interest are leveraged on to come up with identification criteria.
 However, both statistical independence and the probability-simplex type structure are considered special assumptions, which may not hold in general.
-In addition, both nICA and NML assume `clean' mixtures without interference present.
+In addition, both nICA and NML assume ``clean'' mixtures without interference present.
 With multiple views available, can we circumvent these strong assumptions like independence or the probability simplex structure?
 More importantly, is fending against non-interesting strong interference components still possible under nonlinear settings?

 {\bf Contributions} Bearing these questions in mind, we address both the analytical and computational aspects of nonlinear multiview analysis.
 Our detailed contributions are as follows: